Overview

 - Representation of the Domestic Policy Council Chief Neera Tanden in a Hatch Act investigation.

-- Representation of Navy Secretary Carlos Del Toro in a Hatch Act investigation
+- Representation of Navy Secretary Carlos Del Toro in a Hatch Act investigation.

-- Representation of Former FBI Deputy Director Andrew McCabe in a criminal investigation and Congressional investigations, in connection with his testimony before the Senate Judiciary Committee on the FBI’s Russia Investigation.
+- Representation of Former FBI Deputy Director Andrew McCabe in a criminal investigation and congressional investigations, in connection with his testimony before the Senate Judiciary Committee on the FBI’s Russia Investigation.

-- Appointed by the US District Court for the Southern District of New York, to serve as Apple's external monitor following a trial on antitrust charges arising from e-book pricing.
-At the end of the two-year term, the monitor assessed that Apple had put in place a meaningful antitrust compliance program and the court noted "The monitor has ably performed a significant public service in a difficult environment."
+- Appointed by the US District Court for the Southern District of New York to serve as Apple's external monitor following a trial on antitrust charges arising from e-book pricing.
+At the end of the two-year term, the monitor assessed that Apple had put in place a meaningful antitrust compliance program and the court noted that"[t]he monitor has ably performed a significant public service in a difficult environment."

-- Served as Independent monitor of the Metropolitan (DC) Police Department on a broad range of issues under a memorandum of agreement, including use of force, policy, training, supervision, and accountability/discipline.
+- Served as independent monitor of the Metropolitan (DC) Police Department on a broad range of issues under a memorandum of agreement, including use of force, policy, training, supervision, and accountability/discipline.

 News & Publications